Carried babies cry less!

-Research shows that babies who are carried (either in parents' arms or in a wrap or carrier) cry LESS.
+Research shows that babies who are carried (either in parents' arms or in a baby sling carrier or wrap) cry LESS.
 In cultures where babies are carried almost continuously, babies cry much less than those in non-carrying cultures.
 (5)

-Wearing your child in a wrap, sling or carrier will result in beneficial, permanent brain changes, enhancing baby’s IQ, in addition to long term benefits of good health, psychological security and independence.
+Wearing your child in a wrap, sling or carrier will result in beneficial, permanent brain changes, enhancing baby’s IQ, in addition to the long-term benefits of baby wearing, including good health, psychological security and independence.
 (1)

 Frees your hands